St Columba's Convent, Dalby: History

 St Columba's Convent was opened by the recently appointed coadjutor, Archbishop Duhig, on 8 June 1913, the eve of the feast day of St Columba of Iona.
 (St Columba had been exiled to this island off Scotland in 563 and later established his ministry there.)
 A crowd of around 500 visitors attended the ceremony.
 Father Nolan, the Parish Priest indicated that the convent had cost £7,267 and he needed a further £2,600 to clear the debt.
 A collection was then taken up, which yielded around £1,600.
 Speakers praised the efforts of the builder, John Draney and the Clerk of Works, Michael Kelly, as well as the fund raising efforts of the ladies committee.
 It was expected that subsequent fund raising would focus on building a new church and presbytery for Father Nolan.
 Michael Kelly departed Dalby the following week to take up the position of Clerk of Works for St Brigid's Church at Red Hill, Brisbane.

 The Dalby Herald described the new convent as Gothic in style, standing on a large site, on solid foundations four feet deep, reinforced with rolled joists, bolted together under all the walls of the structure, creating a singular solid frame.
 Entry to the property was through ornamental iron gates composed of crosses with the name St Columba's Convent emblazoned on them in brass.
 A gravelled path led to the central main entrance, which had a simple gabled portico again lettered with the name of St Columba's.
 The front verandah featured sections of cast iron balustrade and all were ten feet wide.
-Flooring throughout was crows ash.
+Flooring throughout was crow's ash.

 The convent's entry doors opened to a hall, flanked on each side by reception rooms, with passageways leading to both wings.
 To the right was a boarders' study which was separated by 9 ft high folding doors from a boarders' refectory.
 Three French doors led to the western verandah, along which were located four music rooms.
 A nearby staircase led up to the boarders' dormitory.
 Directly behind the entrance lobby was the nuns' refectory, which included a fireplace and mantle.
 To the left of the entrance lobby, a grand timber staircase with turned silky oak balustrade ascended to the upper floor.
 Beyond the staircase was the 63 by 14 ft chapel.
 The sanctuary was lit by arched stained glass windows illuminating the altar.
 A soft shade of green was used in the glass and in the interior paint scheme.
 The altar, which no longer remains, was designed and built by Trittons Furniture in Brisbane, donated by Mother Patrick of All Hallows in Brisbane and made as a copy of its altar.